 [Picture credit: My Colouring Book by Pauline Boty]

 Boty often made use of collage techniques in her artworks.
 Daniel’s word play with the term establishes a bridge between the paintings he describes to the young Elisabeth and their conversation about her future education.
 Elisabeth speaks of going to college when she is older.
-Daniel, a trickster and neo-generalist, urges her to go to collage instead, where she can combine multiple interests and embrace multidisciplinarity.
+Daniel, a trickster, urges her to go to collage instead, where she can combine multiple interests and embrace multidisciplinarity.

 Having so recently published The Neo-Generalist, reading these passages had a pleasurably jarring effect on me.
 In the chapters titled ‘Provincial Punk’ and ‘Shoring Fragments’, borrowing from punk culture, the Modernists, a variety of writers, artists and interviewees, Kenneth Mikkelsen and I explore how our lives, our identities, are an accumulation, remix and mash-up of interactions, lessons, memories and roles, characterised by fluidity and adaptiveness.
 In ‘Picaresque Tales’, we examine alternatives to established 21st-century education practices.